 Do you spend your evenings thinking about who should own a term life insurance policy on your life?
-Probably not, but it’s a very important factor to consider when ensuring financial security for your loved ones.
-The vast majority of people choose to purchase a policy on their own life.
-This is typically the most straightforward and simple route to go, but there are other ownership options available to you.
+Probably not, but it’s a very important factor to consider when putting financial protection into place for your loved ones.
+The vast majority of people choose to buy a policy that insures their own life.
+This is typically the most straightforward and simple route to go, but there are other ownership options available.

-Being the owner of a policy grants you several exclusive rights that allow you to modify the policy status (such as paying the required premiums) and outcome (who receives the death benefit).
-It’s important to understand the potential impacts of choosing to own a policy on someone other than yourself or allowing your spouse or partner purchase a policy on your life.
+Being the owner of a policy, or policy owner, grants you several exclusive rights that allow you to modify the policy status (such as designating who pays life insurance premiums) and outcome (who receives the life insurance proceeds, known as the death benefit).
+Your beneficiary (or beneficiaries) can use the policy’s death benefit to help cover funeral expenses, meet day-to-day living expenses or plan for the future.
+It’s important to understand the potential impacts of choosing to own a policy on someone other than yourself or allowing your spouse or partner to buy a policy on your life.

 Understanding the rights of policy ownership will help ensure the appropriate person in the household owns the policy and can help spare your loved ones the unintended stress that could come from mismanaged policy ownership.